PetrJandl/BudgetDistribution/README.md

 ## About BudgetDistribution

 BudgetDistribution is a simple web application for dividing the subsidy into books and aids from the region to the catchment libraries.
-Využívá ty to technologie
+It uses these technologies

-- Laravel
+- Laravel 8.4
+- Bootstrap 5
-- Vue.js
+- Vue.js 2
-- MariaDB
+- MariaDB 10

 It does not contain administration for entering data, only overviews of inserted orders.